KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_4_staging,_committing,_and_pushing_to_github.md

 2. Type `git add README.md`.

-3. To verify that your files were added, type `git status` again. , which will tell you all about your repo. the last line will show which files have been modified.<br>
+3. To verify that your files were added, type `git status` again.
 ![](../assets/image09.png)

     Notice this time it tells us these are "Changes to be committed:"